Nellie Bertram

-Nellie Bertram is a fictional character on the U.S. comedy television series The Office, portrayed by Catherine Tate.
+Nellie Bertram is a fictional character on the American comedy television series The Office, portrayed by Catherine Tate.
 She first appears as a guest star in the seventh season, where she interviewed for the Regional Manager position at the Dunder Mifflin Scranton branch.
 She is an original character, and has no counterpart in the original British version of the series.

 Initially a one-episode guest star, she was reportedly the top choice to replace Steve Carell, but was unable to join the series, due to her commitment to the West End production of the Shakespeare play Much Ado About Nothing.
 However, Tate later returned to the role as a series regular for the second half of season eight and continued in the role for the final season.